-Practicing good personal hygiene should help avoid contracting typhoid and other gastro-intestinal diseases.
+Practicing good personal hygiene should help you to avoid contracting typhoid and other gastro-intestinal diseases.
 You are advised to boil all drinking water or drink bottled water with intact seals, and avoid ice cubes and raw or undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help